Awesomeninja-01/Awesomeninja-01/README.md

 - 👋 Hi, I’m @Awesomeninja-01
-- 👀 I’m interested in simple coding
+- 👀 I’m interested in basic stuff (python)
 - 🌱 I’m currently learning python
-- 📫 How to reach me:thats the neat part you dont
+- 📫 How to reach me-(that's the neat part you dont)

 <!---
 Awesomeninja-01/Awesomeninja-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.